tomasherceg/dotvvm-docs/Controls/bootstrap4/Toast/sample1/sample.md

 ## Sample 1: Basic Toast

-The header content of Toast can be set be one of two ways, by `HeaderText` property or by using `HeaderTemplate`.
+The header content of `Toast` can be set be one of two ways: using the `HeaderText` property or using `HeaderTemplate`.

-The main content can be set by `Text` or by `ContentTemlate`.
+The main content can be set using `Text` or `ContentTemplate`.

-It`s not required to provide both header and content, but at least one required is.
+It's not required to provide both header and content, but at least one is needed.

-Showing / hidding of Toast is done using `IsDisplayed` property.
+Showing and hidding the toast can be using the `IsDisplayed` property.